DC Police Block Protesters Calling to Take Down Andrew Jackson Statue in Lafayette Square

 Stories that affect your life across the U.S. and around the world.

-Crowds standing around the small fence bordering the statue yelled, "Hey, hey!
+Crowds standing around a small iron fence bordering the statue yelled, "Hey, hey!
 Ho, ho!
 Andrew Jackson has got to go!"

 Protesters clashed with police when officers stepped in to form a barrier in front of the statue.

-Video shows U.S. Park Police spraying some protesters with what appeared to be pepper spray to get them to move back.
+U.S. Park Police used pepper spray to get the crowds to move back, the National Park Service confirmed.

+Trump called the actions "disgraceful vandalism" and warned anyone who damaged the "magnificent" statue of Jackson could face prison time.

+Protesters stayed into early Tuesday morning, but did not tear down the statue.

 Earlier in the evening, four D.C. police officers were hurt while trying to clear tents near Lafayette Square, police said.